chris-edwards-pub/random-json-key-value-pair-generator/README.md

-# Random JSON Key:Pair Generator
+# Random JSON Key:Value Pair Generator

 This simple script take an engish dictionary of words and mand makes random key value pairs.
 The dictionary has approx 270k words.